Magic Mind: From under $1M to over $50M run-rate in 5 years

 ROAS isn't the only number that matters

-Forty-four campaigns across five objectives: performance, awareness, content production, partnerships, and retail foot traffic.
+Fifty-one campaigns across five objectives: performance, awareness, content production, partnerships, and retail foot traffic.
 Some campaigns existed purely to generate UGC for paid ads.
 Others drove foot traffic to Target and Whole Foods.
 Measuring all of them by direct ROAS would have killed the campaigns that actually built the brand.
-The $120M valuation wasn't built on last-click attribution.
+The $50M run-rate wasn't built on last-click attribution.

 “Building the tech was super overwhelming as a non-technical founder.
 No AI tools to help back then.
 Hiring developers was a complete unknown.
 But we had no choice.”